chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ### Growth (Length-at-Age)

 Length-at-age was estimated for male and female copper rockfish using data collected from fishery-dependent data sources off the coast of Oregon and Washington, collected between 1998-2019 (Table \ref{tab:len-at-age-samps}).
 The available fishery-dependent data from Oregon and Washington included limited observations of young fish (less than 4 years of age) which presented challenges for estimating growth.
 Attempting to estimate growth in the absence of data to inform the rate of growth ($k$) and the size-at-age 0 ($t_0$) could result in biased estimates of all parameters including the size-at-maximum length ($L_{\infty}$).
-A published growth study for copper rockfish by Lea [-@lea_biological_1999] had numerous observations of young fish and also reported the mean length, the number of observations, and the standard deviation of the length observations by age.
+A published growth study for copper rockfish by Lea et al. [-@lea_biological_1999] had numerous observations of young fish and also reported the mean length, the number of observations, and the standard deviation of the length observations by age.
 These pieces of information were used to simulate length-at-age data that would be representative of the study's data for fish less than 5 years of age.
 The simulated data for young fish appeared consistent with older fish observed off the Oregon and Washington coast (Figure \ref{fig:len-age-data}).
 This combined data set was used to estimate growth curves for male and female copper rockfish that were used in this assessment.
 Ideally, growth would be estimated using data collected from similar sources.
 However, the bias from using data from different sources was considered to be less than the bias that may arise from estimating growth from observations that did not cover the range of ages.

 The estimated growth used in this assessment had females reach marginally larger asymptotic sizes compared to males.
 Sex-specific growth parameters were estimated at the following values: